 Charlie Kirk, a right-wing activist and an ally of President Trump, died after a shooting at an outdoor speaking event at Utah Valley University on Wednesday, according to Kirk's organization Turning Point USA and Trump.

-The organization said in a statement, "It is with a heavy heart that we confirm that Charles James Kirk has been murdered by a gunshot that took place during Turning Point USA's 'The American Comeback Tour' campus event."
+In a statement, Turning Point USA said, "It is with a heavy heart that we confirm that Charles James Kirk has been murdered by a gunshot that took place during Turning Point USA's 'The American Comeback Tour' campus event."

 Earlier, Trump wrote in a Truth Social post, "The Great, and even Legendary, Charlie Kirk, is dead.
 No one understood or had the Heart of the Youth in the United States of America better than Charlie."